 In September 2006, the FASB issued Statement on Financial Accounting Standards No. 157 (SFAS 157), Fair Value Measurements.
 SFAS 157 establishes a single authoritative definition of fair value, sets out a framework for measuring fair value and requires additional disclosures about fair value measurement.
 SFAS 157 is effective for financial statements issued for fiscal years beginning after November 15, 2007.
-The Company is currently evaluating what impact the adoption of SFAS 157 will have on the financial statements.
+The Company does not expect the adoption of SFAS 157 to have a material impact on its financial statements.